awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/submit_job.md

 ## Optional: understanding the script

-We have used a python program to programmatically submit the jobs to AWS Batch.
+We have used a python program to submit the jobs to AWS Batch.
 Feel free to move to the next section and monitor the execution of your AWS Batch job.
-If at some point you are interested to know the details of how the `job_submission.py` python job submits the job, you can read the sections below.
+If at some point you are interested in knowing the details of how the `job_submission.py` python job submits the job, you can read the sections below.

 ### Method submit_rendering_job